IBM/aspera-cli/README.md

 If `transfer_info` is not specified and a default node has been configured (name in `node` for section `default`) then this node is used by default.

-If the `password` value begins with `Bearer` then the `username` is expected to be an access key and the parameter `root_id` is mandatory and specifies the root file id on the node.
+If the `password` value begins with `Bearer` then the `username` is expected to be an access key and the parameter `root_id` is mandatory and specifies the file id of the top folder to use on the node using this access key.
 It can be either the access key's root file id, or any authorized file id underneath it.

 #### Agent: HTTP Gateway

-If it possible to send using a HTTP gateway, in case use of FASP is not allowed.
+The Aspera HTTP Gateway is a service that allows to send and receive files using HTTPS.

+By specifying option: `--transfer=httpgw`, `ascli` will start transfers using the Aspera HTTP Gateway.

 Parameters provided in option `transfer_info` are: